Enhanced Ancon 25/14 Channel-Tie Restraint System

 Ancon HT self-drilling high-thread screws fix through the channel and the insulation, into the steel or timber.
 Once the channel is installed, Ancon SD25 wall ties can be positioned at any point along its length and are built into the bed joints of the outer leaf of brickwork.

-When using rigid PIR insulation or ROCKWOOL Rainscreen Duo Slab, an Ancon Compression Sleeve is not required when fixing to steel or timber with HT high-thread screws.
-When using other semi-rigid or flexible insulations, an Ancon Compression Sleeve is required with the fixings.
+When using rigid PIR insulation (max.
+220mm) or Isover Polterm Max Plus, Knauf Insulation Earthwool RainScreen Slab and ROCKWOOL Rainscreen Duo Slab (max.
+180mm), an Ancon Compression Sleeve is not required when fixing to steel or timber with Ancon HT high-thread screws.
+When using other thicknesses of these insulations or other semi-rigid/flexible insulations, an Ancon Compression Sleeve is required with the fixings.
 Vertical fixing centres for both wall ties and screws depend on the application and are given in Ancon literature.

 Fixing to Concrete